Punctured logarithmic maps: Introduction

 \subsection{Conventions}

-All logarithmic schemes and stacks are defined over an algebraically closed field $\kk$ of characteristic~$0$.
-We follow the convention that if $X$ is a log scheme or stack, then $\ul{X}$ is the underlying scheme or stack.
-To unclutter notation, we nevertheless often write $\cO_X$ instead of $\cO_{\ul X}$ and $f^*$ instead of $\ul f^*$ for the pull-back by the schematic morphism underlying a log morphism $f:X\arr Y$.
+All schemes and stacks are defined over an algebraically closed field $\kk$ of characteristic~$0$. {By a logarithmic algebraic stack, we mean an algebraic stack equipped with a log structure.} We follow the convention that if $X$ is a log scheme or stack, then $\ul{X}$ is the underlying scheme or stack.
+To unclutter notation, we nevertheless often write $\cO_X$ instead of $\cO_{\ul X}$, and $f^*$ instead of $\ul f^*$ for the pull-back by the schematic morphism underlying a log morphism $f:X\arr Y$.
 Unless stated otherwise, $\cM_X$ denotes the sheaf of monoids on $X$, and $\alpha_X:\cM_X \rightarrow\cO_X$ the structure map.
 The affine log scheme with a global chart defined by a homomorphism $Q\arr R$ from a monoid $Q$ to a ring $R$ is denoted $\Spec(Q\arr R)$.
-We use the notations $X\times_Z Y$, $X\times^{\rm f}_Z Y$, $X\times^\fs_Z Y$ to distinguish the fiber products in the category of all log schemes, and in the fine or the fine and saturated categories, respectively.
+We use the notations $X\times_Z Y$, $X\times^{\mathrm{f}}_Z Y$, $X\times^\fs_Z Y$ to distinguish the fiber products in the category of all log schemes, and in the fine or the fine and saturated categories, respectively.

+{Throughout $B$ denotes either a log point $\Spec (Q\arr \kk)$ with $Q$ a toric monoid with $Q^\times=0$, or an fs log scheme log smooth over $\Spec\kk$.}\footnote{{We only use these assumptions in the proof of Theorem~\ref{thm:idealized-etale} to assure that the reduced logarithmic strata are defined by logarithmic ideals.
+This theorem is at the heart of everything we do involving moduli spaces of punctured maps marked by a type.}}

 A \emph{nodal curve} over a scheme $\ul W$ is a proper flat morphism $\ul C\arr \ul W$ with all geometric fibers reduced of dimension one and with at worst nodes as singularities.
 A \emph{pre-stable curve} is a nodal curve with all geometric fibers connected.